eamonnsullivan/github-pr-lib/README.md

 To build a deployable jar of this library:

-    $ clojure -S:pom               # to update any dependencies
+    $ clojure -Spom               # to update any dependencies
     $ clojure -A:jar -M:jar

 To install the library locally: